furiosa-ai/eta-inversion/README.md

   --inv_method etainv \
   --edit_method ptp \
   --input test/data/house.png \
-  --src_prompt "a house in the woods" \
+  --source_prompt "a house in the woods" \
   --target_prompt "a monster in the woods" \
   --output out.png
 ```